chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_data_bag_item_edit_source.rst

 ..
 This is an included how-to.

-To xxxxx:

-#. xxxxx
-#. xxxxx
-#. xxxxx
+To edit the source of a data bag item:

 #.
-Enter the JSON body of your data bag item in the editor, and click the Load JSON from source button:
+Enter the JSON body of your data bag item in the editor, and click the **Load JSON from source** button:

    Here's an example with just the name set:

    .. image:: ../../images/step_manage_server_hosted_data_bag_item_edit_source_1.png

    You can also add contents to the data bag item by editing the json with further key/value pairs.
 Here's an example:

    .. image:: ../../images/step_manage_server_hosted_data_bag_item_edit_source_2.png

 #.
-Click Create Databag Item button to save the data bag item when you are done.
+Click **Create Databag Item** button to save the data bag item when you are done.